Home » MDBC Awards Program » MISA Categories

 MDBC INNOVATION & SUSTAINABILITY AWARDS

 Every year, MDBC does its best to ensure that the new award categories are timely and of particular relevance to furthering the understanding of Innovation & Sustainability.
-For this special edition, which also celebrates MDBC’s 25th Anniversary, we bring you a wider range of award categories, focused on investing and exporting.
+For this edition we bring you the following categories:

-The Award Categories for the MISA 2023 Special Edition are:
+The Award Categories for the MISA 2024 will be announced soon!

 • Participants may enter more than one competition category BUT must enter a separate entry per category.